ayushranjan28/feather-press/MYSQL_SETUP.md

 # MySQL Database Setup Guide

-This guide will help you set up MySQL database for the Feather Press application.
+This guide will help you set up MySQL database for the Chryp Lite application.

 ## Prerequisites